Montimage/mmt-probe/docs/guide/run-with-kafka-using-mmt-containers.md

 # All in one

+The following commands are to run MMT-Operator and MMT-Probe in a single machine.
+The communication between them is done via Kafka bus which is installed in the same machine.
+Since MMT-Operator uses MongoDB in localhost, we can ignore its parameter `-Xdatabase_server.host` as it is set by default.
+MMT-Probe analyses network traffic in `lo` NIC.

+We then use [5Greplay](https://5greplay.org) to inject traffic to a HTTP2 web server.

 ```bash
 # ensure that no process is listening on port 9092, 27017, 8080
 # e.g., sudo lsof -i :9092